fqantonio/GoingInductive/README.md

 ![Figure 2: Resume results](Images/ResumeResults_allSample.png)

+There are same patterns on figure 2 that show that sommething happen around 2012, the first year of 4C/ID implementation.

 # CONCLUSION

 The conclusions presented here focus more on the less reliable and stable sample: all sample from both schools with school effect included.
 So, **Overall**, as a teacher of science and tech, you should (or at least think about it) move to implement the inductive strategy as your methodology for learning because it improves the **Learning Transfer**, **academic results** with a huge impact on **lab practice**, except for the **Social Skills** [^readme-4] and RANK 1 students.